 - Vaginal discharge from blood-stained to a light or dark brown.

-- Thin white or clear vaginal discharge with foul smell after menopause
+- Thin white or clear vaginal discharge with a foul smell after menopause

 - Extremely long, heavy, or frequent episodes of vaginal bleeding after the age of 40 years, which is unresponsive to medical management